How many of these questions can you get right?

 Your blood makes a round trip through your body about 1,000 times every day.

-That’s about 41.6 times per hour, or close to one a half times per minute.
+That’s about 41.6 times per hour, or once every minute and a half.